Silicrex/PokemonBreedingSimulator/README.md

 A lot of Pokemon belong to **two** egg groups.
 This is the key point of propagating IVs not just to other species in the same egg group, but all other egg groups as well.
 Below is a graph (generated using https://graphonline.ru/en/) illustrating all the connections using two-egg-group Pokemon in BDSP (there are significantly more connections with the later-added Pokemon).
 ![Number = connection points](https://i.imgur.com/PzHGAC0.png)
+*Number corresponds to number of connections that egg group has*

 For example, say you had three species: one in Flying and Dragon, one in Dragon and Monster, and one in Monster and Field.
 Each of these two-egg-group species contributes a link between each of their egg groups.
 Using mutual links, you can travel from one egg group to another even if there are no direct connections.
 In this case, you could use the Dragon + Monster as the intermediary between Flying and Field.
 #### So, what's the strategy?
 The idea is to have a 6IV male for each egg group.
 That way, if you ever need to breed a 6IV, you can use the 6IV male you have in the corresponding egg group to easily work towards the 6IV you want.
 When you're at that point, breeding optimally (Destiny Knot, Power Items, selection strategy), it only takes about **4 breeds** to get to **5IV** (assuming normal gender ratio of 50-50).
 Including those 4 tries, it's around **36** breeds for a **6IV**!